awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 # Migrating to a new node group<a name="migrate-stack"></a>

 This topic helps you to create a new node group, gracefully migrate your existing applications to the new group, and then remove the old node group from your cluster\.
-You can migrate to a new node group using [`eksctl`](#migrate-node-group-eksctl) or the [AWS Management Console](#migrate-node-group-console)\.<a name="migrate-node-group-eksctl"></a>
+You can migrate to a new node group using `eksctl` or the AWS Management Console\.

 **To migrate your applications to a new node group with `eksctl`**